Stated alternately, "Do I need pre-requisite skills, or natural talent"? To "Do" Lindy Hop?

-Before you roll your eyes and disregard dancing as something you are simply not able to do because you have "two left feet".
-Just know that everyone can Lindy Hop.
-But, of course, Lindy Hop doesn't scratch everyone's itch.
+Before you roll your eyes and disregard dancing as something you are can't do because you have "two left feet," know that everyone can Lindy Hop.

 Lindy Hop can be practiced or "done" in many ways.
 The way YOU do Lindy Hop is up to you.